Matthiasc/lunar-cron/README.md

   -1 //times to repeat the job (-1 for infinite times) (optional) );

-lc.removeJob("unique job name"); //remove a job and it's possible future executions
+lc.removeJob("unique job name"); //remove a job and cancel it's possible future execution

 lc.start(); //start the service